microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

 ### ADS-B and Event Hub

 Open GRC, but this time, launch it by opening Ubuntu's Terminal application and typing in: `gnuradio-companion`.
 The **gr-adsb** module will print out additional information in this Terminal window while it is running.
-Now, open the flowgraph adsb_rx_2.grc which is in the stage2/flowgraphs directory.
+Now, open the flowgraph [adsb_rx_2.grc](flowgraphs/adsb_rx_2.grc) which is in the flowgraphs directory within this repo.

 <center><img src="images/ads-b-flowgraph.png" width="500"/></center>